Nairn: Education

 Nairn is serviced by one secondary school, Nairn Academy, on Duncan Drive in the Tradespark area, where it has been since 1976.
 Before that it was in the building occupied by the current Rosebank Primary school on Lodgehill Road.
 Nairn Academy was founded in 1832 under the name Rose's Academical Institution by Captain James Rose.
-Other facilities formerly existed, including the boys' preparatory boarding school known as Seaforth in 1901 and Alton Burn in 1911.
+Other facilities formerly existed, including Delnies School (1875-1985), the boys' preparatory boarding school known as Seaforth in 1901 and Alton Burn in 1911.
 As well as Rosebank Primary school, Nairn is also the location of Millbank Primary school on Millbank Crescent.
 Nairn Academy also takes students from Cawdor, Croy and Auldearn Primary Schools.

 In 1818 we are offered insight into the status of the school facilities by the parish minister.

 The parochial school is by no means fit for the education of one half of the children of the parish; and the situation of it is such, that the health of both teacher and children, is very much endangered.